Beyond the Infinite

 As we approach 2014, we bid farewell to our 25th anniversary year.
-This year has been a wonderful opportunity to celebrate our students, reflect on the last quarter-century, and note the transformation of the PSC, its students, and the communities they serve.
+This year has been a wonderful opportunity to celebrate our students, reflect on the last quarter-century, and note the transformation of the PKG Center, its students, and the communities they serve.

-The PSC's foundation is education, and for 25 years, the PSC has enabled students and communities alike to be educated through public service.
+The PKG Center's foundation is education, and for 25 years, the PKG Center has enabled students and communities alike to be educated through public service.
 Through the years we have expanded our reach across the nation and around the world, but Cambridge education remains a core area of emphasis.

 When disaster strikes communities around the nation and the world, the MIT community responds with donations and action.
-The PSC is a central, natural starting point in the immediate aftermath of disaster for students seeking ways to help communities in need.
+The PKG Center is a central, natural starting point in the immediate aftermath of disaster for students seeking ways to help communities in need.